Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- This season Henderson has 688 rushing yards (43.0 per game) on 149 carries with five touchdowns.
+- This season Henderson has rushed for 688 yards (43.0 per game) on 149 carries with five touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Henderson's matchup with the 49ers.